CloudM-Migrate/documentation/Migration-Project-Guides/GoogleToO365.md

 ### DNS Record TTL Preperation
 Lower the TTL value for all mail related DNS records such as MX and SPF.

+- MX - Mail Routing
+- SPF - Source IP of mail is allowed to send for the domain.

 ---

 ## Migration Approaches